mongodb/mongo-cxx-driver/etc/releasing.md

     - Update the `api/mongocxx-v3` symlink to point to the newly released version.
 If a major version bump has occurred, revise the symlink structure as needed.
 Make sure `current` always points to a symlink tracking the latest stable release branch.
     - Commit and push the symlink change: `git commit -am "Update symlink for r3.8.0"`
 - Wait a few minutes and verify mongocxx.org has updated.
-- Merge the commit containing these changes into the master branch.
+- Checkout the master branch.
+Push the commit containing changes to `etc/` and `docs/`.
 This may require pushing the commit to a fork of the C++ Driver repository and creating a pull request.

 ## File a DOCSP ticket if needed
 Add a comment to the generated DOCSP ticket describing if the [MongoDB Compatibility Table](https://www.mongodb.com/docs/drivers/cxx/#mongodb-compatibility) or [Language Compatibility Table](https://www.mongodb.com/docs/drivers/cxx/#language-compatibility) should be updated.
 Generally, only a minor release will require updates.
 (See DOCSP-3504 for an example.)